brianlellis/Wordpress_Custom_Twig/README.md

 The file permissions and hardening of Wordpress are not required.
 You can choose __'n'__ for these.
 Use at your own caution as they create .htaccess files across multiple dirs and reset your file permission in order to make WP more secure.

+### Why is package.json and gulpfile.js done in BASH?

+I chose to write the FED asset scaffolding in BASH as this is strictly a starter/scaffolding system.
+If you don't want Gulp or the modules intended then remove the __frontend.sh__ call in __scaffold.sh__ or keep and then configure the files as needed for your repo.
+The goal was to keep the system as minimal as possible till executed.

 # EASY GULP

  * __gulp live-build__ Executes watch on img, js, sass files while also serving a local browser instance through proxy